Updated for Version “Luna VI“

 Teambuilding

 - Flins’s viable teams require a Nod-Krai teammate to achieve a Moonsign of Ascendant Gleam (Level 2), which fully unlocks his kit and 4pc NotSU’s set effect.
-His team should include at least one of Ineffa or Aino.
-Teams with Flins as the sole Nod-Krai character (Moonsign of Nascent Gleam) perform far worse.
+Teams with Flins as the sole Nod-Krai character (with a Moonsign of Nascent Gleam) perform far worse.

 - A team focused on the Lunar-Charged reaction maximizes his Burst damage.